Legislative Action Network

 Join now to recieve breaking news form Capital Hill

-Easterseals Office of Public Affairs (OPA) exists to assure that the rights and resources that people with disabilities and Easterseals rely on are protected and expanded.
-To achieve that goal, OPA will focus its efforts in the new 115th Congress to protect, renew and expand access to effective services and supports for individuals with disabilities, older adults, and veterans to help them reach their potential and thrive in their communities.
+Easterseals is committed to ensuring that the rights and resources that people with disabilities rely on are protected and expanded.
+To achieve that goal, we focus our efforts to protect, renew and expand access to effective services and supports for individuals with disabilities, older adults, and veterans to help them reach their potential and thrive in their communities.

 Easterseals continues to be dedicated to the effective implementation, funding and enforcement of our nation's civil rights laws, including the Americans with Disabilities Act and the Individuals with Disabilities Education Act.

 Easterseals will work to renew and update key laws that help individuals with disabilities, older adults, and veterans to access timely and effective community-based services in the areas of health care, education, transportation, and employment.
 Easterseals will work to improve the Individuals with Disabilities Education Act so every child with a disability can be successful in school; Keeping All Students Safe Act so that schools reduce the use of restraint and seclusion practices in our nation's schools; the State Children's Health Insurance Program to ensure that health services are available to low-income children with working parents; the Maternal Infant and Early Childhood Home Visiting program so every child gets a great start in life; and the Veterans Employment and Homeless programs that help veterans secure stable housing and employment through holistic, veteran-centered community services.